-- 1. to elect seven directors, Bill Burke, Valerie Asbury, Sheri Dodd, Raymond Huggenberger, Daniel Reuvers, Brent Shafer, and Carmen Volkart, to serve until the 2024 Annual Meeting of Stockholders and until their successors are duly elected and qualified, subject to their earlier death, resignation or removal; - 2. to ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2023; - 3. to approve, on an advisory basis, the 2022 compensation of our named executive officers as disclosed in this Proxy Statement; and - 4. to transact such other business as may properly come before the meeting or at any and all adjournments or postponements thereof.
+- to elect eight directors, William W. Burke, Valerie L. Asbury, Sheri L. Dodd, Raymond O. Huggenberger, Daniel L. Reuvers, D. Brent Shafer, Carmen B. Volkart, and B. Vindell Washington, to serve until the 2025 Annual Meeting of Stockholders and until their successors are duly elected and qualified, subject to their earlier death, resignation or removal; - to ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2024; - 3. to approve, on an advisory basis, the 2023 compensation of our named executive officers as disclosed in this Proxy Statement; - to approve an amendment to our Amended and Restated Certificate of Incorporation to allow for exculpation of officers as permitted by Delaware law; and - to transact such other business as may properly come before the meeting or at any and all adjournments or postponements thereof